Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 - Let the cheese continue to strain and drip for 15-30 minutes depending on how firm you’d like the cheese.
 When using it for lasagna I like to keep a bit more of the whey.
 You can even let it continue to strain in the fridge for an hour or two if you’d like firm ricotta.

 - Once done straining, remove the ricotta to a storage container.
 Turn the cheesecloth inside out and shake gently to remove the remaining curds.
-If you have a reusable cheesecloth, quickly rinse it in the sink to remove the remaining curds before setting it to dry over the spout.
+Add the salt and stir well.
+Store in the fridge until ready to use (about 2 days).

 This looks good!